 Bijan’s Strengths: He is Loyal to his partner, analytical, kind, hardworking, and very practical of himself.

-Bojan Weaknesses: He could be shy, coping with pressure and citicism, worry over loss of form and overly critical of self and others.
+Weaknesses: He could be shy, coping with pressure and criticism, worry over loss of form and overly critical of himself and others.

 What Bojan dislikes: Rudeness, being criticized by too many people, being pressured, taking centre stage and mediocrity.

-Bojan Krkic Childhood Story Plus Untold Biography Facts – Where it all went wrong
+Bojan Krkic Biography – Where it all went wrong:

-They were international stars like Ronaldinho, Etoo etc his father Bojan Snr, said.
-They saw a little boy starting games.
-Sometimes, Ronaldinho was on the bench and Bojan starts.
+Sometimes, Ronaldinho was on the bench, and Bojan started.
 You can imagine, eh?
 Not easy.
-It became very difficult, Bojan wasn’t welcomed in by everyone.
+It became very difficult; Bojan wasn’t welcomed in by everyone.

 His father once said: ‘In the end, Bojan asked to leave for Roma because Guardiola broke a promise that he would play some part in the Champions League final at Wembley.’

-Bojan Krkic Childhood Story Plus Untold Biography Facts – Life Beyond Roma
+Bojan Krkic Biography Facts – Life Beyond Roma:

 “There are a lot of strong personalities in Serie A and Bojan wasn’t one of them,” says Italian football correspondent Susy Campanale.
 Bojan was seen as very quiet and someone who lacked confidence.

-Bojan Krkic Childhood Story Plus Untold Biography Facts – Journey to Stoke
+Bojan Krkic Untold Biography Facts – Journey to Stoke:

 Seeking a fresh start, Bojan sensed an opportunity to forge something special with Mark Hughes.